 The same ritual was observed during the Passover, a Jewish feast.
 The Passover is a celebration and reminder of the miracle performed to the enslaved Israelites in Egypt.
 God told Moses that He was coming to Egypt because of the wickedness of Pharaoh and the Egyptians.
 God was going to cause the firstborn of each household to die.
 If the doorpost was painted in lamb’s blood, however, God would know that the obedient Israelites lived in that house and would spare their firstborn child (Exodus 12).
 This lamb sacrifice at the feast of the Passover is known as the “paschal lamb.”

-It is not insignificant that the Passover celebration and feast was the day before the crucifixion of Jesus Christ.
-In the most symbolic way possible, Jesus seemed to be showing that He was the ultimate protection against Satan, who revels in sin and death.
+Jews count days from sundown to sundown, and Jesus officiated at a Passover meal with his apostles as the Passover began.
+He was crucified and removed from the cross before Passover ended.
+In the most symbolic way possible, Jesus showed that He was the ultimate protection against Satan, who revels in sin and death.
 Abraham therefore said prophetically as he prepared to sacrifice his only son, “My son, God will provide for Himself the lamb for a burnt offering” (Genesis 22:8 NKJV).

 Jesus Christ is the Lamb of God.
 He is a male, sinless and without blemish.
 None of his bones were broken before His death (John 19:36).
 He is the First in God’s kingdom.
 He is meek, humble, and willing to submit to the will of his Father.
 He is our Passover (1 Corinthians 5:7).

 While all sacrifices, including the Passover, helped ancient Israel look forward to the greatest event ever to occur on the earth, the Lord’s Supper helps us look back to that same event.
-Jesus gave the Last Supper after the feast of the Passover, the same night.
 He taught the apostles witnessing that sacred night that the bread represented His body, and the wine His blood.
 Both were freely given as a sacrifice for all mankind (Matthew 26:26-28).